naviiidz/HiFU-MiPNet/README.md

-# HiFU-MiPNet: High-Frequency Ultrasound Material Identification and Size estimation Pipeline
+# HiFU-MiPNet: High-Frequency Ultrasound Material Identification and Size Estimation Pipeline

 A deep learning-based system for material identification of microspheres using high-frequency ultrasound signals.
 This project implements both traditional machine learning and deep learning approaches for material classification.